nedeco/fama/documentation/homesystem/HOMEASSISTANT.md

 # Home Assistant

-This guide explains how to integrate the Fama application with Home Assistant using MQTT for seamless weather sensor data integration.
+This guide explains how to integrate the Open Smart City Home application with Home Assistant using MQTT for seamless weather sensor data integration.

 ## Prerequisites

-Ensure you have a running instance of Home Assistant to integrate weather sensor data from the Fama application.
+Ensure you have a running instance of Home Assistant to integrate weather sensor data from the Open Smart City Home application.

 Ensure Home Assistant is updated to the latest version for compatibility with MQTT integration.